Come home to your creativity

 Welcome to The Grapevine Collective

-How does the grapevine work?
+How does Grapevine work?

 Each month, a Spotlight Artist is interviewed about their creative process and provides a Seed Artwork (without context) as inspiration.
 Collective members then create their own work based on how the piece makes them feel.
 At the end of the month, everyone gathers with the Spotlight Artist to share their experiences and learn the story behind the original piece.